Beyond Autistic Burnout

 Ultimately, none of that stuff address the root of the issue.

-Because it wasn’t built for your neurotype, your needs, how your brain and nervous system function, or your identity.
+Because it wasn’t built for your neurotype, your needs, your social history, how your brain and nervous system function, or your identity.

 And let’s be honest.
 A lot of the standard advice essentially boils down to, “You should practice self-care so you can continue the charade longer.”